Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Glycemic Index

 Both products have high glycemic indexes.
-However, the GI of cassavas is a bit higher than that of potatoes.
-The estimated glycemic index of cassava is equal to 94, while the glycemic index of potatoes is equal to 86.
-The high glycemic index is connected with the starch content [1].
+However, the GI of cassava is slightly higher than that of potatoes.
+The estimated glycemic index of cassava is 94, while the glycemic index of potatoes is 86.
+The high glycemic index is connected with the starch content (1).

 Acidity

 On average, the acidities of cassavas and potatoes don’t differ much; however, potatoes are more alkaline than cassavas.
-Potato has a pH equal to 6.6, whereas cassava has a pH equal to 4.8.
+Potatoes have pH levels equal to 6.6, whereas cassava has pH levels equal to 4.8.

 Calories